-For example, I have come across numerous rebate processing jobs that sound amazingly easy to complete with a large amount of money.
-Every single one of these jobs that I have looked into consisted of you selling a service and trying to get people to sign-up so that you got paid.
+For example, I’ve come across numerous rebate processing jobs that sound easy and pay ridiculously well.
+All of these jobs I’ve looked into consisted of selling a service and getting people to sign-up so you can make money.
 You do not actually process any rebates.
-These are the kinds of jobs that you need to beware of when it comes to finding paid work online.
+These are the kinds of jobs that you need to beware of when searching for side jobs online.

 Below you will find a list of legit online side jobs along with where you can look for open positions.

-1. Freelance Writer.
+1. Freelance Writer

 Writers are in huge demand.
 Many websites and blog owners do not have the resources to create new content, so they need to outsource it to freelancers.